calvinmetcalf/lie/README.md

        alt="Promises/A+ logo" title="Promises/A+ 1.0 compliant" align="right" />
 </a>

-lie is a JavaScript promise/deferred implementation, implementing the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/), and now in v2 using syntax more inline with what is going into es6.
+lie is a JavaScript promise/deferred implementation, implementing the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/), with the goal of implementing the spec as closely as possible and nothing else, this means created promises only have a then method and promises may only be created by passing a resolver function to the constructor.
+Lie is not meant to compete with Q, When, or any of the other promise libraries that already exist, it is meant to be a library you could use to create a [Q](https://github.com/kriskowal/q) or [When](https://github.com/cujojs/when).

 A fork of [Ruben Verborgh's](https://github.com/RubenVerborgh) library called [promiscuous](https://github.com/RubenVerborgh/promiscuous).
 Which takes advantage of my [immediate library](https://github.com/calvinmetcalf/setImmediate), uses object constructors, and with a name I can actually consistently spell.